lentinj/ie-vm/README.rst

 #.
 Shut down windows, note qemu is still running.
 #.
 At the QEMU command prompt, run ``commit ide0-hd0`` to write changes back to
    the QCOW2 file.
 #.
+If you installed the VirtIO SCSI drivers you can now run the image with ``--disk-virtio``.
+#.
 Delete the ``workdir-*`` once you're happy everything worked.
 If
    something went wrong you can run ``./fetch.sh`` again to regenerate the QCOW2 file.
 It will not re-download files.